smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::sky lark::skylark
 ::snow drift::snowdrift
 ::soft ball::softball
-::some body::somebody
+;::some body::somebody
-::some day::someday
+;::some day::someday
-::some how::somehow
+;::some how::somehow
-::some one::someone
+;::some one::someone
-::some place::someplace
+;::some place::someplace
-::some thing::something
+;::some thing::something
-::some times::sometimes
+;::some times::sometimes
-::some what::somewhat
+;::some what::somewhat
-::some where::somewhere
+;::some where::somewhere
 ::south west::southwest
 ::spear mint::spearmint
 ::spokes person::spokesperson
-::stand by::standby
+;::stand by::standby
 ::store rooms::storerooms
 ::sub way::subway
 ::sun bathe::sunbathe